-- or, if those policies or methods have been changed, a description of the nature and effect of the change. - (b) explanatory comments about the seasonality or cyclicality of interim operations. - (c) the nature and amount of items affecting assets, liabilities, equity, net income or cash flows that are unusual because of their nature, size or incidence. - (d) the nature and amount of changes in estimates of amounts reported in prior interim periods of the current financial year or changes in estimates of amounts reported in prior financial years. - (e) issues, repurchases and repayments of debt and equity securities. - (f) dividends paid (aggregate or per share) separately for ordinary shares and other shares. - (g) the following segment information (disclosure of segment information is required in an entity's interim financial report only if SLFRS 8 Operating Segments requires that entity to disclose segment information in its annual financial statements): - (i) revenues from external customers, if included in the measure of segment profit or loss reviewed by the chief operating decision maker or otherwise regularly provided to the chief operating decision maker. - (ii) intersegment revenues, if included in the measure of segment profit or loss reviewed by the chief operating decision maker or otherwise regularly provided to the chief operating decision maker. - (iii) a measure of segment profit or loss. - (iv) a measure of total assets and liabilities for a particular reportable segment if such amounts are regularly provided to the chief operating decision maker and if there has been a material change from the amount

-- disclosed in the last annual financial statements for that reportable segment. - (v) a description of differences from the last annual financial statements in the basis of segmentation or in the basis of measurement of segment profit or loss. - (vi) a reconciliation of the total of the reportable segments' measures of profit or loss to the entity's profit or loss before tax expense (tax income) and discontinued operations.
+- years, if those changes have a material effect in the current interim period; - (e) issuances, repurchases, and repayments of debt and equity securities: - (f) dividends paid (aggregate or per share) separately for ordinary shares and other shares; - (g) the following segment information (disclosure of segment information is required in an entity's interim financial report only if SLFRS 8 Operating Segments requires that entity to disclose segment information in its annual financial statements): - (i) revenues from external customers, if included in the measure of segment profit or loss reviewed by the chief operating decision maker or otherwise regularly provided to the chief operating decision maker; - (ii) intersegment revenues, if included in the measure of segment profit or loss reviewed by the chief operating decision maker or otherwise regularly provided to the chief operating decision maker; - (iii) a measure of segment profit or loss; - (iv) total assets for which there has been a material change from the amount disclosed in the last annual financial statements: - (v) a description of differences from the last annual financial statements in the basis of segmentation or in the basis of measurement of segment profit or loss; - (vi) a reconciliation of the total of the reportable segments' measures of profit or loss to the entity's profit or loss before tax expense (tax income) and discontinued operations.
 However, if an entity allocates to reportable segments items such as tax expense (tax income), the entity may reconcile the total of the segments' measures of profit or loss to profit or loss after those items.
-Material reconciling items shall be separately identified and described in that reconciliation. - (h) events after the interim period that have not been reflected in the financial statements for the interim period. - (i) the effect of changes in the composition of the entity during the interim period, including business combinations, obtaining or losing control of subsidiaries and long-term investments, restructurings, and discontinued operations.
-In the case of business combinations, the entity shall disclose the information required by SLFRS 3 Business Combinations. - (j) for financial instruments, the disclosures about fair value required by paragraphs 91-93(h), 94-96, 98 and 99 of SLFRS 13 Fair Value Measurement and paragraphs 25, 26 and 28-30 of SLFRS 7 Financial Instruments: Disclosures. - (k) for entities becoming, or ceasing to be, investment entities, as defined in SLFRS 10 Consolidated Financial Statements, the disclosures in SLFRS 12 Disclosure of Interests in Other Entities paragraph 9B.
+Material reconciling items shall be separately identified and described in that reconciliation;

+- (h) material events subsequent to the end of the interim period that have not been reflected in the financial statements for the interim period; - (i) the effect of changes in the composition of the entity during the interim period, including business combinations, obtaining or losing control of subsidiaries and long-term investments, restructurings, and discontinued operations.
+In the case of business combinations, the entity shall disclose the information required by SLFRS 3 Business Combinations; and - (j) changes in contingent liabilities or contingent assets since the end of the last annual reporting period. - Examples of the kinds of disclosures that are required by paragraph 16 are set out below.
+Individual SLFRSs provide guidance regarding disclosures for many of these items: - (a) the write-down of inventories to net realisable value and the reversal of such a write-down; - (b) recognition of a loss from the impairment of property, plant and equipment, intangible assets, or other assets, and the reversal of such an impairment loss; - (c) the reversal of any provisions for the costs of restructuring; - (d) acquisitions and disposals of items of property, plant and equipment; - (e) commitments for the purchase of property, plant and equipment; - (f) litigation settlements; - (g) corrections of prior period errors; - (h) [deleted] - (i) any loan default or breach of a loan agreement that has not been remedied on or before the end of the reporting period; and - (i) related party transactions.